 Bedroom Design Tips for Infants, Kids & Teens

 Every parent desires a safe and peaceful environment where their child can play, learn, and grow.
-When designing youth, kids’ bedrooms, the furniture and decor options can range from colorful and creative to downright darling!
+When designing youth, kids’ bedrooms, the furniture, and decor options can range from colorful and creative to downright darling!
 The only problem is…small children don’t stay small for very long.
 As they spring up (sometimes overnight) their needs, desires, and tastes develop to match their growing bodies.
 So, how can style-savvy parents upgrade their kids’ bedroom space without overhauling the entire room?
 Katie McFarlan, studio manager of Chicago-area design firm North Shore Nest, explains: “We love changing out bedding, art, and accessories to upgrade a room while keeping investment pieces such as beds, nightstands, and dressers”.

-New Delivery: Inspired Nursery Design for Infants & Parents
+New Delivery: Nursery Design Must-Haves

 Mamas in Motion: Create a clutter-free nursery with three main elements: a crib, changing table, and comfortable seating.
 Choose chairs with motion (swivels or rocking chairs) and a supportive frame.
 Performance fabrics are ideal, as they will resist everyday stains and spills.
 Parent-preferred frames include the skirted Baldwin Swivel Rocker Chair and stylish Liam Swivel Chair.